Homepage link Link to Rally Bus & Coach Services link Industry Services link Enthusiasts link Gallery link Link back to EFE page

 Red Rover South Wales AEC Regent V

-Red Rover has a long history of acquiring new buses, right through to its end.
+For a small independent Red Rover had a long history of acquiring new buses, right through to its end.
 There were also lots of secondhand acquisitions and this one escaped before the fleet was renumbered in 1977.
-It is an AEC Regent V, believed to have come from South Wales Transport.
+It is an AEC Regent V, believed to have been South Wales 475 (NCY466).
 It is parked in the Bicester Road yard.

 Keith Seddon Pennine IV